csf-dev/ZPT-Sharp/ZptSharp.Documentation/articles/ZptTutorial/index.md

 <div class="note">

-This tutorial assumes that you have followed one of the following quick-start guides.
-They each conclude with a functioning 'hello world' ZPT environment.
+_This tutorial assumes that you have followed one of the following quick-start guides_.
+Each of them concludes with a functioning "hello world" ZPT environment which we shall build upon in this tutorial.

 * [ASP.NET MVC 5]
 * [ASP.NET Core MVC]